snhwang/PopularMovies2/README.md

     implementation 'com.android.support:recyclerview-v7:26.1.0'
 ```

 Picasso is a library with functions for displaying images on the basis of urls.
 The library okhttp was useful for downloading data from TBDb.
 The library okio is required by okhttp.
-I used the room persistence library to facilitate database operations.
-A content provider was also implemented to potentially allow access from other apps although no specific external applications have been identified at the this time for this functionality.

 I found assistance from multiple sources, including the Udacity course material and stackoverflow.
 I commented in the code at the sites where I relied most heavily on outside code.
 If I forgot to give credit for any significant adaptation of code, please let me know.